0n0w1c/electric-grid/readme.md

 *Wiring rules:*
 Small poles can connect to small and medium poles
-Medium poles can connect to small and medium poles
+Medium poles can connect to small, medium poles and big poles
-Big poles can connect to big poles, substations, underground substations, and circuit poles
+Big poles can connect to medium poles, big poles, substations, underground substations, and circuit poles
 Huge poles can only connect to huge poles
 Substations and underground substations can only connect to big poles
 Circuit poles can connect to circuit poles and big electric poles